shantanu123das/Binary-Search/README.md

 # Binary Search
-This repository contains problems on binary search
+This repository contains problems on binary search from leetcode